VikentiyPashuk/VikentiyPashuk/README.md

 ## Ok, you win.
 You found me

-I'm an aspiring Developer/Data Scientist & a Computational Physicist with a passion for Aerodynamics, Data analysis, racing and space.
+I'm an aspiring Computational Physicist and Data analyst with a passion for Aerodynamics, Aeronautics, Data analysis, and Racing.
 I'm seeking ways to apply my experience and knowledge to help design leading technologies in the automotive and aeronautical industries.

 As a human, I hold myself accountable on how I perform my work and so I approach it with the most deligence and dedication in the hopes of making the world a better place.
 A little cliche but what can you do.